History of the Staten Island Railway: Consistent growth: 2000s and 2010s

 In June 2005, a new cab signaling system and a new control center went into effect at St. George; the system is still in use as of February 2018 and has received minor upgrades.
 These improvements cost $100 million and helped enhance safety and increase operational flexibility.
 The new signal system provided improved signal visibility, continuous speed enforcement, and central monitoring at St. George, and the ability to remotely change switch positions; all switches on the main line were interlocked as part of the project.
+Previously, dispatchers could only track the position of trains using the signal system as they entered and left Tottenville and St. George.

-The cab signalling system sounds an alarm inside the cab to control train speeds and automatically applies the brake if needed.
+The cab signaling system sounds an alarm inside the cab to control train speeds and automatically applies the brake if needed.
 Prior to the new system's implementation, there were no safeguards in place to prevent trains traveling at full speed after ignoring a signal and continuing past a bumping block.
 The new signal system required the installation of 30 miles of underground fiber optic cable.
 The signals system limits the maximum speed at certain points and at sharp curves, and limits trains to 15 mph when approaching a terminal.

 On July 17, 2006, rush-hour express service was sped up, with all morning express trains running non-stop from New Dorp to St. George.
 Evening express service started earlier under the new timetable.
 In response to record ridership growth on the SIR, rush-hour express service was expanded in late 2007.
 Evening service was expanded on November 14 when five additional express trains were added, expanding the span of express service by 80 minutes.
-Morning service express service was expanded on December 5.
+Morning express service was expanded on December 5.
 The span of express service was extended by 45 minutes during the morning with the addition of three express trains.
 Express service was also added in the off-peak direction to Tottenville during the morning, with five express trips leaving St. George.
 Five local trains were also added to the schedule.

+In May 2007, emergency call boxes and surveillance cameras were installed at Old Town to improve safety for riders waiting for trains.
+The cameras were linked by fiber optic cables to St. George station, where the footage was recorded.
+The $1.75 million project would install the systems at all stations by 2009, and was funded by former State Senator John Marchi and Councilman James Oddo.
+Work to consolidate the Nassau and Atlantic stations was expected to be completed in 2009 or 2010, and the R44 rolling stock was to be rehabilitated in 2008 before being replaced in 2014.